priteshvadher/Splitzy/README.md

-# SplitBuddy
+# Splitzy

-Welcome to SplitBuddy!
+Welcome to Splitzy!
 This is a modern C++ application designed to help you split expenses and keep track of who owes what.
 Inspired by the classic Splitwise concept, this project is a ground-up C++ rewrite, offering a simple command-line interface for managing group expenses.

-## What Can SplitBuddy Do?
+## What Can Splitzy Do?
 - **Add shared expenses** with flexible split options: equal, exact, or percentage
 - **Track balances** between any number of users
 - **Settle up** debts between friends